WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 For more info, check out the awesome [Serial Communications Guide](/Meadow/Meadow_Basics/IO/Digital/Protocols/UART/).

-To see the new `ISerialMessagePort` class at work, check out the [GPS thingamajiggy when complete].
+To see the new `ISerialMessagePort` class at work, check out the [Serial Message Sample]. **ADD LINK when published**

 #### `FilterableObserver` Changes

-We made some changes to the filterable observer:
+We renamed `FilterableObserver` to `FilterableChangeObserver`.

-* **Renamed `FilterableObserver` to `FilterableChangeObserver`.** - We made this naming change because the `FilterableObserver`, as designed, was based on change notification and as such had `Old` and `New` values, along with built in comparison.
-However, it became clear that we should also have a non histrionic version for cases where `Old` and `New` had no meaning, so we also:
+We made this naming change because the `FilterableObserver`, as designed, was based on change notification and as such had `Old` and `New`  values, along with built in comparison.
+However, it became clear that we should also have a non histrionic version for cases where `Old` and `New` had no meaning.
+In the next beta release we'll likely re-introduce a non-histrionic version of `FilterableObserver`.

 #### Meadow.Core Samples